 Conclusion: Connecting the dots and enriching incidents with more signals that tell the story

-In this blog we demonstrated Microsoft Threat Protection’s unique ability to correlate signals across email and docs, devices, identities, and cloud apps, and present attack evidence in a unified form.
+In this blog we demonstrated Microsoft 365 Defender’s unique ability to correlate signals across email and docs, devices, identities, and cloud apps, and present attack evidence in a unified form.
 Incidents significantly improve SOC efficiency by eliminating the need to use different portals and manually finding and connecting events, as well as enabling investigation and comprehensive response to attacks.
 The incident view shows alerts, affected entities, and related activities from across Microsoft 365 security solutions in a unified view.

 Automatic correlations enrich incidents by consolidating relevant events and raising new alerts on malicious activities that couldn’t be flagged by any individual product on its own.
 These correlations paint a seamless attack story across perimeters by building an attack graph that SOC analysts can follow, starting with the earliest initial access.

 Microsoft 365 Defender harnesses the power of Microsoft 365 security products to deliver unparalleled coordinated defense that detects, correlates, blocks, remediates, and prevents attacks across an organization’s Microsoft 365 environment.
 Existing Microsoft 365 licenses provide access to Microsoft 365 Defender features in Microsoft 365 security center without additional cost.
 To start using Microsoft 365 Defender, go to security.microsoft.com.

 Learn how Microsoft 365 Defender can help your organization to stop attacks with coordinated defense.
 Read these blog posts in the Inside Microsoft 365 Defender series:

 - Inside Microsoft 365 Defender: Mapping attack chains from cloud to endpoint